davidshq/miqa-vue/README.md

 1. VTK and ITK have been successfully added to and configured for the project.
 2. A slightly modified version of the code found in the [official VTK/Vue tutorial](https://kitware.github.io/vtk-js/docs/vtk_vue.html) has been implemented.
 3. A slightly modified version of the [Vite ITK-wasm example](https://github.com/InsightSoftwareConsortium/itk-wasm/tree/main/examples/vite) has been implemented in Vue.
+4. A modified version of the [VTK.js Proxy Manager example](https://kitware.github.io/vtk-js/examples/ProxyManager.html) is now wired up to display the images that are loaded by ITK-wasm and converted by VTK.js.

 This means the basic code/setup for Vue/ITK is operational.